Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * Users can find a sign up option
 * Users can find a log in option if they already hacreated an account
 * There is a carousel components with 4 slides to match the structure of the site.
-* There is a form in which user dan request to receive a free ebook about reading/personal development
+* There is a form in which user can request to receive a free ebook about reading/personal development
 * There is a footer with copyright information and social media links.
 * The general features of the site are in one space base_template.